 Michael Thurmond is the interim superintendent for DeKalb County Schools.

 DeKalb County Schools are governed by a nine-member Board of Education.
 Board meetings usually take place on the second Monday of each month.
 Meetings are held at the Mountain Industrial Center Complex, located at 1701 Mountain Industrial Blvd. in Stone Mountain, just off U.S. Hwy.
 78. If you can’t attend meetings in person but want to keep up with what’s happening, you can watch past meetings online.

-A group of knowledgeable parents discuss gifted education in DeKalb County Schools in a Yahoo! group called Gifted Advocates.
+A group of knowledgeable parents discuss gifted education in DeKalb County Schools in a Yahoo! group called DeKalb Advocates for Gifted Education.

 A special note for Decatur residents

 DeKalb County residents who live within the city limits of Decatur are served by the City Schools of Decatur.
 Gifted services falls under the system’s Department of Exceptional Education.